 We’ve all wanted to skateboard outside when we’ve been going through a spell of rain that lasts days on end.
 I’ve been there before too.
 But rain causes so much damage to every component of a skateboard and can be a cause for some pretty nasty injuries.

 Some wheels and bearings can deal a little bit better than others in wet conditions.
 But all wheels will lose grip on a slick surface.
 So let’s dive into how water can affect each part of your skateboard.

-The main reason that most skaters recommend not to skateboard in the rain or in wet conditions is that it is detrimental to the deck.
-Your board consists of multiple plies (usually maple wood or bamboo) that are glued together with an epoxy resin.
+Most skaters recommend against skateboarding in the rain or wet conditions because it is damaging to the deck.
+Your board is made of multiple wooden plies (usually maple or bamboo) that are glued together with an epoxy resin.

 Grip tape is one of the cheapest parts of a skateboard, but it still sucks when the grip tape gets wet.
 As grip tape comes into contact with water, it can lose a lot of the grip, causing it to become extremely slippery.
 Especially older grip tape.

 It may also start to peel away from the board, allowing water to soak into the deck.
 If the grip tape becomes slippery but does not peel from the board, you’ll most likely need to replace the grip tape.
 Just make sure that the deck itself is not warped or waterlogged.
 If it is, you might be in need of a new complete skateboard.

 Bearings are one thing that shouldn’t get wet if you can help it.
 They do have protective shielding, but it is not resistant to water.
 And even though bearings aren’t an expensive part of a skateboard (unless you buy high-end ones like Bones Swiss bearings) you still shouldn’t waste them on a bit of water.